michalsvorc/profile/README.md

 Create softlinks for `plugins` and `themes` in `.config/plugins/awesome`.

 Point them to the directories with your awesome wm plugins and themes.

+## Neovim

+1. Start by executing `nvim` or `edit` alias.
+2. Package manager should be installed on the first run.
+3. Run `:PackerInstall` vim command.

+### Package install fails

+1. Remove failed packages from `~/.local/share/nvim/site/pack/packer/start/`
+2. Rerun the `:PackerInstall` vim command.